Accordance/dev-environment/README.md

 Initial Setup
 -------------
-1. Make sure you have all the 'Prerequisites'
+1. Make sure you have all the '[Prerequisites](#prerequisites)'
+1. Prepare you '[Development Environment configuration](#development-environment-configuration)' by choosing steps from a section appropriate to your OS
 1. Create docker machine following docker-machine instructions.
 Ex: ```docker-machine create --driver virtualbox dev```
 1. Stop docker machine.
 Ex: ```docker-machine stop dev```
-1. If you're using VirtualBox (boot2docker or docker-machine), map proper ports following 'Configuring VirtualBox' instructions (only once per new docker machine).
+1. Map ports and mount folders (has to be executed once per new Docker Machine) to configure VirtualBox:
+  1. Windows: run `config_docker_machine.ps1` in PowerShell
+  1. MaxOS: `config_docker_machine.sh`
 1. Start docker machine.
 Ex: ```docker-machine start dev```
-1. Prepare you 'Development Environment configuration' by choosing steps from a section appropriate to your OS
+1. Run `bundle install`
 1. Configure 'dockerhost' hostname to be pointing to the same IP as DOCKER_HOST environment variable and it's pingable: ```ping dockerhost```
 1. Create a working folder for Accordance project: ```mkdir accordance```
 1. Navigate to the working folder: ```cd accordance```